limbee/NTIRE2017/README.md

     wget http://cv.snu.ac.kr/research/EDSR/model_paper.tar

     ```
-    Or, use these links [model_paper.tar](http://cv.snu.ac.kr/research/EDSR/model_paper.tar),
+    Or, use these links: [model_paper.tar](http://cv.snu.ac.kr/research/EDSR/model_paper.tar),
     [model_challenge.tar](http://cv.snu.ac.kr/research/EDSR/model_paper.tar) <br>
-    (**We recommend you to download the models for paper, because the models for challenge is not compatible with our current code.
+    (**We recommend you to download the models for paper, because the models for challenge is currently not compatible with our code.
 Please contact us if you want to execute those models.**)

-    After download the .tar file, make sure that the model files are placed in the directory.
+    After downloading the .tar file, make sure that the model files are placed in proper locations.
 For example,
     ```bash
     $makeReposit/NTIRE2017/demo/model/bicubic_x2.t7
     ```